rolandveen/rolandveen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Roland J. Veen is a PhD Candidate in the Intelligent Systems group of the Bernoulli Institute of the University of Groningen.
+This site is under construction, so please disregard anything you see on this site until further notice, thank you.

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+# of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}